RECOVER: sequential model optimization platform for combination drug repurposing identifies novel synergistic compounds in vitro: Introduction

 Drug combinations are an important therapeutic strategy for treating diseases that are subject to evolutionary dynamics, in particular cancers and infectious disease \cite{tyers2019drug, mokhtari2017combination}.
 Conceptually, as tumours or pathogens are subject to change over time, they may develop resistance to a single agent \cite{delou2019highlights} --- motivating one to target multiple biological mechanisms simultaneously \citep{al-lazikaniCombinatorialDrugTherapy2012}.
 Discovering synergistic drug combinations is a key step towards developing robust therapies as they hold the potential for greater efficacy whilst reducing dose, and hopefully limiting the likelihood of adverse effects.
 For example, in a drug repurposing scenario (i.e., uncovering new indications for known drugs), the ReFRAME library of $\sim$12,000 clinical stage compounds \cite{janes2018reframe} leads to $\sim$72 million pairwise combinations; this does not appear tractable with standard high throughput screening (HTS) technology --- even at a single dose \cite{clare2019industrial}.

 With the recent COVID-19 global health crisis, there has been the need for rapid drug repurposing that would allow for expedited and de-risked clinical trials.
 Due to the complexity of selecting drug combinations and minimal training data publicly available, studies have typically been limited towards monotherapy repurposing from a variety of angles --- often involving artificial intelligence (AI) techniques to provide recommendations \cite{zhou2020artificial}.
 The dearth of drug combination datasets is due to the large combinatorial space of possible experiments available --- ultimately limiting the quality of drug synergy predictions.
 Moreover, databases of drug combinations are biased towards suspected synergistic agents and thus making predictions outside the scope of the training dataset can be challenging.

-To avoid requiring large amounts of data, an emerging cost-efficient solution involves the use of sequential model optimization (SMO).
-Within SMO, one performs both highly informative experiments (``\textit{exploration}'') and experiments that double-down on a promising hypothesis (``\textit{exploitation}'') \cite{sverchkov2017review}.
-Utilisation of such approaches can result in discovering most of the promising combinations within a given library whilst requiring substantially less experimentation than an exhaustive search.
-With an SMO platform available in conjunction with an appropriate \textit{in vitro} assay, one has a powerful tool to rapidly respond to a future public health crisis.
+\Review{The goal of this work is to discover synergistic drug combinations whilst only requiring minimal wet lab experimentation.
+One cost-efficient tool at our disposal is sequential model optimization (SMO), whereby a machine learning (ML) model selects experiments (i.e., pairs of drugs) that it would like to be evaluated (in this case, for drug synergism).
+Both highly informative experiments (``\textit{exploration}'') and experiments that double-down on promising data-driven hypotheses (``\textit{exploitation}'') can be selected \cite{sverchkov2017review}.
+Between rounds of experimental evaluation, the model is iteratively adapted to new observations (via model training), which allows performance to gradually improve.
+This SMO process allows for queries that are more and more enriched with highly synergistic combinations, ultimately leading to reduced experimentation when compared to an exhaustive search.}